neo4j/graphql/docs/rfcs/rfc-021-database-info.md

 #### Database updates
 The implementation needs to handle the case where the database version is updated while the Neo4j Graphql library is running.

-#### Request-specific driver configuration
+#### Context defined driver
-The implementation needs to handle the case where the driver configuration is passed in a GraphQL request.
+The implementation needs to handle the case where the driver configuration is passed in a GraphQL Context.

 ## Risks